MADE IN VERMONT: CELEBRATING TRADITION, APPLYING TECHNOLOGY

 Many years of experience and professional skill have helped him, as has his understanding of the characteristic properties of every type of wood.
-When it comes to walnut, maple, cherry or oak, he knows how to balance any tiny imperfection, thus resulting in harmonious tables, remarkable desks and fine cabinets.
+When it comes to walnut, maple, cherry or oak, he knows how to balance any tiny imperfection, thus creating harmonious tables, remarkable desks, and fine cabinets.

 Combining talent, creativity and innovation

 When it comes to poker, you cannot assume that anything goes.
-There is a certain ritual expressed not only by a pre-game mental preparation, but also and more importantly sometimes by how the players take a seat around the table and exchange looks.
+There is a certain ritual expressed not only by a pregame mental preparation, but also—and sometimes more importantly—by how players take a seat around the table and exchange looks.
 Observing the opponent’s body language helps to gauge the strength of the adversary’s cards.
 Therefore, a handcrafted poker table with clean lines, graceful curves and subtle details is an essential part of this sacred ritual.
 Mark Lackley worked down to the smallest detail in order to create a game table that works with precision and will last throughout the years, handcrafted in Vermont to be treasured for generations.